Categories:

 Copy

-When there is only one string to concatenate, CONCAT_WS does not append a separator:
+The following example shows that when there is only one string to concatenate, the CONCAT_WS function doesn’t append a separator:

 SELECT CONCAT_WS(',', 'one');